 Visit the institution website for COVID‑19 updates

-The entry requirement for this course is a Bachelor (Honours) Degree at 2:1 (or equivalent) in a related subject (e.g. social sciences, criminology, psychology, sociology, law, humanities, forensic nursing, policing).
-Those wishing to apply with a 2:2 should contact the programme leader.
+The entry requirement for this course is a Bachelor (Honours) Degree at 2:2 (or equivalent) in a related subject (e.g. social sciences, criminology, psychology, sociology, law, humanities, forensic nursing, policing).
+Where possible, those applying with a 2:2 should seek to gain some relevant experience before applying.

 We may also consider lesser qualifications if you have sufficient relevant work experience within the industry.

 Months of entry